 THE TECHNIQUE OF ENLIGHTENMENT INTENSIVE

-So, together with the precise model that allows us to express the essence of spiritual experience (see article Criteria of physical, mental and spiritual health), today we also have highly precise technical model that we can use as means of achieving mystical experience.
-Such experience cannot be achieved through mental or intellectual activity.
-We cannot comprehend the experience which surpasses mind as dimension, with an effort of our mind.
-Using the power of our mind we can only prepare the terrain for such experience, and the preparation is done in the following way.
+So, with the precise model that allows us to express the essence of spiritual experience (see my article Criteria of physical, mental, and spiritual health), today, we also have an exact methodology that we can use to achieve enlightenment.
+We cannot reach such a state through mental or intellectual activity and, therefore, can't comprehend something which surpasses the mind as a dimension with an effort of our mind.
+Using the power of the mind, we can only prepare the terrain for such an experience, and the preparation is done in the following way.

-Second phase consists of the intention to experience the object directly, without process.
-There is not much that can be said about this phase, because there is no way of wording how to have an intention to experience the object directly.
-The only thing that can be said about intention is that it is different from the wish, because intention is an active state, and wish is passive.
-We can wish for something from here to eternity.
-Intention, on the other hand, is not wishing.
-Intention actively moves our energy towards the outcome, and inner state that has to accompany intention is the feeling that we have already achieved our goal.
-To have an intention means to do something without stalling, in other words – enter the state of mind where it is already done.
-That is way an agile and capable person says to their boss: “No problem, boss, consider it done”.
-That shows what does it mean to have an intention to experience the object directly.
+The second phase involves the intention to experience an object directly, without any process.
+Not much can be said about this phase because there is no way of wording how to have the intention to experience the object directly.
+The only thing we can say about intention is that it is different from a wish because the purpose is an active state, and the wish is passive.
+We can long for something all our lives and never achieve it.
+The intention, on the other hand, is not a desire; intention actively moves our energy towards the outcome, and the inner state that has to accompany this is a sense of a goal already achieved.
+To have an intention means to do something without stalling, to enter a state of mind where the task is already done.
+In the same way, an agile and capable employee will say to her boss: “No problem, consider it done.”
+This shows what it means to have the intention to experience an object directly.

-If we prepare terrain for direct experience in this way, chances are great that it will happen in a relatively short period or time.
-However, since this technique can only prepare terrain, there are no guarantees that mystical experience will happen.
-That is why, together with using this technique, we need to have a noble cause for such experience.
-State of unselfish love towards another human being can be such a cause.
+If we prepare the terrain for direct experience in this way, the chances are high that it will happen relatively quickly.
+However, since this technique is only a means of preparation, there are no guarantees that a mystical experience will occur.
+We cannot provoke it, so it either happens or not, according to the will of the Spirit itself.
+What might be of help here is having a noble cause for such an experience.
+A state of unselfish love towards another human being can be such a cause.
 Then, with the mercy of God, we may enter the state of oneness with our object.
-When direct experience happens, when it’s recognized an accepted, we have to work on it’s grounding and presenting in our every day life.
+When direct experience happens, when it is recognized and accepted, we have to work on its grounding and presentation in our everyday lives.